 Khufu—also known by the Greek name of Cheops—built the Great Pyramid at Giza.
 Until the Eiffel Tower was built in 1889, it was the tallest building on Earth.
 Its base is so large it covers 13.5 acres; it’s made of 2.5 million blocks of stone, each averaging about 2.5 tons.
-It’s an incredible, incredible monument.
+It’s an incredible monument.

-Now, how do you build a pyramid?
-First, you don’t build a pyramid on sand.
-Sand is unstable.
+First, you don’t build a pyramid on sand, as it is unstable.
 It shifts; it moves.
 You clear down to bedrock and then level it down till it is perfectly level.
 How do you level an area of 13.5 acres?
-The prevailing theory is that they dug channels around the base and then filled them with water.
-Wherever the water would run out you would know that it was lower than the rest of the base.
-So you kept leveling until the water stayed in, then you knew you had a level base, like a carpenter.
+The prevailing theory is that the Egyptians dug channels around the base and then filled them with water; wherever the water would run out you would know that it was lower than the rest of the base.
+So you continued leveling until the water stayed in, then you knew you had a level base, like a carpenter.

 But the sarcophagus is about two inches wider than the doorway that leads to the burial chamber, and the sarcophagus is one piece of stone.
 That means they put the sarcophagus in the burial chamber before the pyramid was complete, probably in an attempt to prevent tomb robbers from dragging the sarcophagus out.
 Then they built the chamber around it.

-ceiling.
-Above that is another relieving chamber, and above that’s another.
-All the way to the top above the relieving chambers are two huge blocks of stone forming an inverted triangle, which takes the pressure off the relieving chambers.
-So all the force of the weight above the pyramid is distributed through the pyramid away from the ceiling.
-It’s a little bit like a corbeled step ceiling, only smoothed out into the form of an inverted “V.” The relieving chambers solve the problem of the weight on the ceiling of the burial chamber so it doesn’t collapse.
+Above the burial chamber, accessible through an outer hole, is a tiny relieving chamber.
+Only four feet high, it takes some of the pressure off the ceiling.
+Above that is another relieving chamber, and above that is another, a system structured all the way to the top.
+Above the relieving chambers are two huge blocks of stone forming an inverted triangle, which takes the pressure off the relieving chambers.
+All the force of the weight above the pyramid is distributed through the pyramid away from the ceiling.
+It’s a little bit like a corbeled step ceiling, only smoothed out into the form of an inverted “V.” The relieving chambers solve the problem of the weight on the burial chamber’s ceiling so it doesn’t collapse.